Maverick (TV series): Spin-offs and crossovers

-In the decades following the cancellation of Maverick, the characters and situations have been revived several times.
+In the decades following the cancellation of Maverick, the characters and situations have been revived a few times.

 The New Maverick (1978)

 The New Maverick is a 1978 TV movie with James Garner and Jack Kelly reprising their roles, and Charles Frank playing young Ben Maverick, the son of their cousin Beau (Roger Moore, although Moore did not appear in The New Maverick).
 Garner shot the film while on hiatus from The Rockford Files.
 Kelly only appears in a couple of scenes near the end, a frequent practice during Garner episodes in the original series.

 Young Maverick (1979)

 The New Maverick was the pilot for a new series, Young Maverick, which ran for a short time in 1979.
 Charles Frank's character, Ben Maverick, was the focal point of the show, while James Garner only appeared as Bret for a few moments at the beginning of the first episode.
 It is apparent Bret does not much care for Ben, and the two part at the nearest crossroads.
 The series ended so quickly that some episodes that had already been filmed were never broadcast in the United States.
 Despite the title, Charles Frank was three years older than James Garner, Jack Kelly, Roger Moore or Robert Colbert had been when they started in the original series.